- By Julia Saubier

 TOQA: Toqa is a word we chose because we liked the way it looked, the way it sounded, and the way it had no prior meaning attached to it.
 We wanted something for which we could build our own definition. @toqa.tv for our internet presence because, as it turns out, people like to watch us do our thing.

 TQ: We take our own personal island girl experiences — dancing in the club or swimming in a tide pool — and translate them, through our aesthetic lens, into our clothes.
 We hunger for new experiences every day, and all of it feeds into our work.
-Our work does not subscribe to the reductive imagery currently associated with resortwear.
-We seek to expand this visual definition by centering the island girl in all her different forms, and situating our clothing in an experience of place.
+Our work does not subscribe to the reductive imagery currently associated with resort wear.
+We seek to expand this visual definition by rendering the island girl in all her different forms and situating our clothing in an experience of place.

 TQ: We reference the places around us and the things we interact with on a daily basis.
 We find all the inspiration we need from the spaces we occupy and the individuals who populate it, and that can be anything from a dried squid snack wrapper to a roadside worker’s "towel-hat".

-JS: What is the local industry in the Philippines like and how does its title as social media capital of the world affect Toqa’s production/distribution?
+J.S.: What is the local industry in the Philippines like and how does its title as the social media capital of the world affect Toqa’s production/distribution?